Abram P. Fardon

 Abram P. Fardon (September 27, 1837 – June 13, 1913) was an American politician and dentist from New Jersey.
-He was known for his efforts for the beautification of Washington, D.C.
+He was a member of the Council of the District of Columbia and known for his efforts for the beautification of Washington, D.C.

 Early life

 Abram P. Fardon was born on September 27, 1837, in Holmdel Township, New Jersey, to Eliza (née Ketcham) and Thomas Fardon.
 His father was an officer in the War of 1812, educator, fruit farmer and church worker.
 Fardon attended public schools and a classical institution.
 He taught school and studied dentistry in New Brunswick, New Jersey, and under Dr. Abbott in Brooklyn.